lsj2408/URPE/README.md

-# Your Transformer May Not be as Powerful as You Expect
+# [NeurIPS 22] Your Transformer May Not be as Powerful as You Expect

 This repository is the official implementation of “[Your Transformer May Not be as Powerful as You Expect](https://arxiv.org/pdf/2205.13401.pdf)”, based on the official implementation of [Fairseq](https://github.com/facebookresearch/fairseq) and [Graphormer](https://github.com/microsoft/Graphormer) in [PyTorch](https://github.com/pytorch/pytorch).